1nvisibilia/regression2/README.md

 ### Starting the Long-running Producer and Consumer Jobs

-Both producer and consumer are real-time long-running jobs, they require manual termination.
+Both producer and consumer are real-time long-running jobs; they require manual termination.

 #### Consumer
 Running `python3 consumer.py [currency-abbr]` will start listening for new records in the Kafka